hossanadev/hossanadev/README.md

 <h3 align="center">👋🏽 About Me</h2>
 <p align="center">
-    Software Engineer specializing in backend design, development, and maintenance using Java.
+    ☑ Software Engineer (back-end developer) with expertise in Java programming and related technologies. <br />
+☑ Passionate about delivering secured, scalable, and reliable solutions that align with business objectives.
 </p>

 ---